wwanxh/homebridge-tuya-web/README.md

 The `defaults` has these properties:

-- `id`: Required.
-The id for the device that is registered in the Android/iOS App.
+- `id` The id for the device that is registered in the Android/iOS App.
-- `device_type`: Optional.
-The `device_type` to be overruled.
-For now only device type `dimmer` is supported.
-This can be useful for dimmers that are reported as `light` by the Tuya API and don't support hue and saturation.
+- `device_type` The `device_type` to be overruled.
+This can be useful for dimmers that are reported as `light` by the Tuya API and don't support hue and saturation or for outlets that are reported as `switch`.

 ## Supported Device Types